 Experience of the FE sector is not a requirement but some familiarity with current issues affecting FE would be helpful.
 We positively welcome applications from women, disabled people and those of ethnic minority background.

-If you might be interested in contributing as a Governor to United Colleges Group now or in the future, do contact the Clerk to the Corporation on 020 7258 2952 to discuss any opportunities informally.
+If you might be interested in contributing as a Governor to United Colleges Group now or in the future, do contact the Director of Governance on 020 7258 2952 to discuss any opportunities informally.

-A register of Corporation Members' (Governors) and senior managers’ interests are maintained and can be inspected upon request to the Clerk to the Corporation at the Paddington Green Campus.
+A register of Corporation Members' (Governors) and senior managers’ interests are maintained and can be inspected upon request to the Director of Governance on email@example.com or 0207 258 2952

-The Governing Body requires all Governors to comply with its Code of Conduct for Corporation Members.
+The Corporation requires all Governors to comply with its Code of Conduct for Corporation Members.

 Chair of Corporation